Wilfred/difftastic/README.md

   —there's no way for the parser to know.
 In this case, it will be parsed to `(function_call function: (field_access ...) ...)` , as I arbitrarily decided to always assume the code is accessing a field on a record.
+- `constant_field_access` :: Recognizes when a reference to a remote function is used as a constant's value.
+Generally field accesses are indistinguishable from remote function invocations by the parser so `field_access` is the node name used for both (hence this misnomer).

 This is not a comprehensive list.
 If you find a node confusing, search for it in `grammar.js`, as it might have an explanatory comment.
 Either way, feel free